Get started with Optimizely Graph for CMS (SaaS)

 Learn how to get started with Optimizely Graph for Content Management System (SaaS).

-Set up Optimizely Graph and CMS (SaaS) in minutes.
-Learn authentication, basic queries, and configuration for Next.js/React and C# applications using the Mosey Bank CMS example.
-Mosey bank episerverdata file
+Configure Optimizely Graph and Content Management System (SaaS) in minutes.
+This guide covers authentication, basic queries, and configuration for Next.js, React, and C# applications using the Mosey Bank CMS example, Mosey bank episerverdata file.

 Prerequisites